 One of the best homebrewing investments I ever made was my grain mill.
-It gives me greater control over my grain crush and improves efficiency with my brew in a bag setup (BIAB).
-Efficiency aside, the greatest benefit of all is the opportunity to buy homebrewing grains in bulk.
+It gives me greater control over my grain crush and improves efficiency with my brew-in-a-bag setup (BIAB).
+Efficiency aside, the greatest benefit of all is the opportunity to buy grain in bulk.

-The problem with buying bulk quantities of milled grains is the lack of shelflife.
+The problem with buying bulk quantities of milled grains is the lack of shelf life.
 Milled grains should ideally be used within a month or so of milling.
 Crushed grains tend to get stale with age and won’t give you the best results.
-In a perfect world, you should crush your grains the day of or night before each brew day.
+In a perfect world, you should crush your grains the day of or the night before each brew day.

 Why Buy Grains in Bulk?

 My biggest initial hesitancy with buying bulk grain was the storage aspect.
 Like most, I’m working with limited space in my brewery and couldn’t justify filling it with massive containers of cattle food.
 If you’re smart about what you purchase, however, you can actually build up a nice inventory of grain without taking up an entire room.